aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 **Mar, 9th 2023 | v4.0**
 - Improved > Not needed to syncronize manually spawns and destination marker between script file and Eden anymore;
-- Improved > Each group (troops and vehicles) restores the initial behavior configured by the Editor each new waypoint/destine reached;
+- Improved > Each group (troops and vehicles) restores the preset behavior configured by the Editor after each new destination is reached;
-- Improved > Uniform, vest and backpack has a new function called "REMOVED" that allow the editor, for any reason, spawn all their units with no those things;
+- Improved > Uniform, vest and backpack has a new function called "REMOVED" that allows the editor, for any reason, to spawn all their units with no those things;
 - Improved > Groups (troops and vehicles) set as "be_STEALTH" now are operation on "White" combat mode (Hold Fire but Engage At Will) and not "Green" anymore (Hold Fire and disengage);
 - Improved > The file fn_CSWR_spawnsAndWaypoints.sqf has been renamed to fn_CSWR_management.sqf;
 - Added > Vehicles and soldiers can (or not) spawn separately with specific spawn points for faction vehicles;
 - Added > Sniper teams have their own loadout customization (uniform, vest, rifle, ammo, optics and its attachments);
-- Added > Watch moviment exclusively for sniper teams (_move_WATCH) makes the team associated looks for high spots to stay overwatching the markers on map until the mission ends, with no new moves;
+- Added > Watch moviment exclusively for sniper teams (_move_WATCH) makes the team associated look for high spots to stay overwatching the markers on the map until the mission ends, with no new moves;
-- Added > Occupy moviment for troops (_move_OCCUPY) makes the team associated occupies some building in a range, moving to the next one after a pre-defined time by editor;
+- Added > Occupy moviment for troops (_move_OCCUPY) makes the team associated occupy some building in a range, moving to the next one after a pre-defined time by the editor;
 - Added > Occupy moviment has a blacklist of building types and locations that troops must ignore;
+- Added > Hold movement allows troops and vehicles to hold their position for a long time.
+Tracked vehicles have priority, staying in the center of the marker, looking almost exactly to the marker direction configured by the editor;
-- Added > Each faction in game can got their global formation easily customized.
+- Added > Each faction in the game can get its global formation easily customized.
 There are 2 presets for each faction.

 **Feb, 11th 2023 | v3.2**
 - Improvement > If the mission editor sets spawnpoint markers or destination markers out of the map, they get a warning and the marker is ignored;